-You have a choice for SendGrid's "POST the raw, full MIME message" checkbox.
-Anymail will handle either option (and you can change it at any time).
-Enabling raw MIME will give the most accurate representation of any received email (including complex forms like multi-message mailing list digests).
-But disabling it may use less memory while processing messages with many large attachments.
+In most cases, you should enable SendGrid's "POST the raw, full MIME message" checkbox.
+Anymail should work either way (and you can change the option at any time), but enabling raw MIME will give the most accurate representation of any received email (including complex forms like multi-message mailing list digests).